ymheisen/personal-website/README.md

-# Personal Portfolio
+# Personal Website

-Welcome to my personal portfolio project!
+Welcome to my personal website project!
 This repository showcases my code for my personal website.

 ### Purpose
 - Showcase my development skills and technologies I work with.
-- Provide an overview of the projects I have completed.
+- Provide an overview of the project I have completed.
 - Share my professional story and achievements.

 ## Features